-An Inflammatory Arthritis Clinic has been established at the Center, where medical students, residents, fellows, and attending physicians treat patients affected with inflammatory arthritis.
+The Inflammatory Arthritis Clinic assesses and treats patients affected with inflammatory arthritis.
 The IAC includes health providers dedicated to the care and improved understanding of these disorders.
 Over 60 patients are treated at this weekly clinic, where they benefit from the highest quality care provided by a multidisciplinary team that includes expert attending physicians who oversee fellows, residents and students, as well as social workers, a radiologist, scientists, nutrition services, occupational therapy and physical therapy.
 Patients seen in the clinic can be participants in inflammatory arthritis registries and help with scientific studies and physician education.

 Major types of inflammatory arthritis include the following: